tboy1337/subwhisper/README.md

 ## Subtitle Post-Processing

-SubWhisper can automatically improve generated subtitles using preset options:
+SubWhisper can automatically improve generated subtitles using preset options.

+> **⚠️ IMPORTANT:** All subtitle post-processing features below require Docker and the Subtitle Edit CLI image.
+See the "Advanced Usage with Subtitle Edit" section below for setup instructions **before** using these options.

 ```bash
 # Fix common errors